Who We Are

 ARTISTIC DIRECTOR AND CINEMATOGRAPHER

 Johnny Symons is an Emmy-nominated social issue documentary filmmaker.
-He directed and produced Daddy & Papa (PBS; Sundance premiere), Beyond Conception (Discovery Channel), and Ask Not (PBS).
+He has directed and produced four feature films: Daddy & Papa (PBS; Sundance premiere), Beyond Conception (Discovery Channel), Ask Not (PBS) and Out Run (PBS).
 He co-produced the Academy Award-nominated Long Night’s Journey Into Day (HBO; Sundance Grand Jury Prize).
-Symons has a master’s in documentary production from Stanford and is an Assistant Professor in the Cinema Department at San Francisco State.
+Symons has a master’s in documentary production from Stanford and is an Assistant Professor in the School of Cinema at San Francisco State.